jjrocks/file-to-date-converter/README.md

 - Google Calendar Support
 - Add support for whether you need to listen/read to a log that day
 - Show upcomming log dates.
+- Transform functions into organized classes for a library

 # Known Bugs
 - None!
 Fixed the last bug.